isabelsanmartin/Master-UIMP-CSIC/DEC/Simple_DEC_Analysis.md

 ![Figure2](figures/Figure2.jpg "Figure 2")*Molecular dated phylogeny of the silversword alliance.

 Next, take look at the *silversword.n4.range.nex*.
 It includes the distribution of the species encoded as presence-absence data.
-Area coding follows those in the Figure below: **K: Kauai**: a complex formed by Kauai and Okai, **O: Ohau**, **M: Maui-Nui**: a complex formed by four islands: Maui, Nui, Lanai and Molokai, **H: Hawaii**.
-These four major islands groups have remained isolated by deep ocean barriers since their formation five million years ago.
-The islands forming the Maui-Nui complex and the Kauai complex were probably connected by shallow waters during the Ice Ages.
+Area coding follows those in the Figure below: **K: Kauai** (comprising Kauai and Okai islands), **O: Ohau** (comprising the single Ohau island), **M: Maui-Nui** (comprising a complex of four islands: Maui, Nui, Lanai and Molokai), **H: Hawaii** (comprising the single Hawaii island, the largest and only active).
+The current archipelago was formed through the Pacific plate moving over a magmatic hotspot in the mid northern Pacific Ocean; the oldest emerged island is Kauiai (c.
+5.1 Ma).
+The four major islands groups (K, O, M, H) were formed at different time periods and have remained isolated by deep ocean barriers since their formation five million years ago.
+The islands forming the Maui-Nui complex and the Kauai complex were probably connected by shallow waters during the Ice Ages, so they are considered a single island in our analysis.

 ![Figure3](figures/Figure3.png "Figure 3")*Distribution range of the silversword alliance with the four *major island groups* .